alexvyber/vybzen/README.md

 - move to RFC layout "/app" - folder
 - dark mode
 - now web uses graphql@^15 because of strapi-graphql dependent on version 15.
 Migrate both workspaces to graphql@^16
+- 'fix-lint' copies next folder from apps/web/node_modules to node_modules/next.
+FIX: this kinda should be fixed...

 This is an official Yarn v1 starter turborepo.